Roblox/rodux/docs/introduction/reducers.md

 end
 ```

 Note that `state` is never actually modified by our `reducer`.
-The `state` object tree of our `store` is *read-only*, so our `reducer` must construct a new `state` in response to the received `action`.
+The `state` of our `store` is *read-only*, so our `reducer` must construct a new `state` object in response to the received `action`.

-For complex applications, it is often useful to break down the global `reducer` you provide to the `store` into a set of smaller `reducer` functions, each of which is responsible for a portion of the `state` object tree.
+For complex applications, it is often useful to break down the global `reducer` you provide to the `store` into a set of smaller `reducer` functions, each of which is responsible for a portion of the `state`.

 ```lua
 local friendsReducer = function(state, action)